goessner/microjam/docs/installationGuide.md

 </figure>

 > ### Explanation
-> Since both `article` documents have `abstract` sections, that content is used for articels' short description.
+> Since both `article` documents have `abstract` sections, that content is used for articles' short description.
 In case of a missing `abstract` section, the `description` entry from *frontmatter metadata* would have been taken instead.

 The content generation process of the demo site is complete now.